qutip/qutip-tutorials/README.md

 using [QuTiP](qutip.org).
 Some of the notebooks are also shown on the [QuTiP Tutorials website](qutip.org/tutorials).

-The notebooks in this repository are stored in a MarkDown format and thus have no outputs.
+The notebooks in this repository are stored in a Markdown format and thus have no outputs.
 To generate the outputs, follow the installation guide below.

 ## Installation Guide